ZupIT/beagle-docs/content/en/home/Get Started/Installing Beagle/Backend.md

 ---
 title: Backend
 weight: 12
-"You will find here how to configure a backend with Beagle."
+description: "You will find here how to configure a backend with Beagle."
 ---

 ---